Executives and athletic coaches are alike in a lot of ways, but the most outstanding common trait they share is their ability to LEAD.

 My work with executives and athletic coaches to bolster their professional development is relatively easy when I compare it to the job they do managing the members of their teams.

-In practice, the main difference with my role as their coach is that both executives and athletic coaches have to lead and instruct.
-It’s an important facet of leadership, but it’s not the only one.
+In practice, the main difference with my role as their coach is that both executives and athletic coaches also have to lead and instruct.
+That is an important facet of leadership, but it’s not the only one.

 They also can coach and develop their collaborators as Leader-coaches.